 Addictive behavior isn’t limited to substance use.
 It may show up in a preoccupation with something or someone.
 Focusing on a new relationship and the good qualities of new love can become an obsession for some people early in recovery.

-The end result of being consumed by a new partner can vary.
+The result of being consumed by a new partner can vary.
 Your constant desire to spend time with them might push them away.
-The quick intense start of the relationship could burn out quickly with too much time spent together.
+The quick, intense start of the relationship could burn out quickly with too much time spent together.
 They may see you as overly needy in the relationship, too.

 5: Dating someone who knew you before treatment can keep you tied to past behaviors and substance use.

 In addition, they may often remind you of moments in your past that don’t serve you to reflect on anymore.
 These may be embarrassing incidents, legal consequences of your substance use, or traumatic events that will interfere with your work to shape the new sober version of yourself.

-Hanley Center is a well-known care provider offering a range of treatment programs targeting the recovery from substance use, mental health issues, and beyond.
-Our primary mission is to provide a clear path to a life of healing and restoration.
+Hanley Center is a well-known care provider offering a range of treatment programs targeting recovery from substance use, mental health issues, and beyond.
+Our primary mission is to provide a clear path toward a life of healing and restoration.

-For information on our programs, call us today: 844-501-4673.
+For information on our programs, call us today: 561-841-1033.